vseloved/rutils/README.md

 ### Included in core

-- "Modern" readtable with supoort for literal syntax for hash-tables, lambdas and heredoc-strings
+- "Modern" readtable with support for literal syntax for hash-tables, lambdas and heredoc-strings

-Basic common contol utilities, like
+Basic common control utilities, like

 - Common macros like `WITH-GENSYMS`, `ONCE-ONLY`, `EVAL-ALWAYS` etc.
 - Basic anaphoric macros